• Skip to content

 Around the day of the birth

 When you think you’re in labour, you call the public hospital.
-The midwives in the birth suite will talk to you about what’s happening and discuss the best time for you to come into hospital.
+The midwives in the birthing suite will talk with you about what’s happening and discuss the best time for you to come into hospital.

 Midwives will care for you when you get to hospital.
 If you have any complications, a doctor will help with procedures or operations.

-Most birthing mothers stay in public hospitals for 1-2 days after a vaginal birth and 3-5 days after a caesarean birth.
+You’ll probably stay in the public hospital for 1-2 days after a vaginal birth or 3-5 days after a caesarean birth.
 But if you and your baby are well and you’re happy to go home, your stay could be less than 24 hours.

 A midwife might visit you at home.

-If you’re having a planned or elective caesarean, you’ll know the day of your baby’s birth in advance.
+If you’re having a planned caesarean birth, you’ll know the day of your baby’s birth in advance.
 The hospital will tell you how to prepare, including how long to fast and when to come to hospital.
-You’ll be admitted to the maternity unit, but your baby will be born in the operating theatre.
+You’ll be admitted to the maternity unit, and your baby will be born in the operating theatre.

 The birth environment at public hospitals